- David Cronenberg

 - Release Date

 Their young daughter, Candice (Cindy Hinds), gets caught in the middle when Frank refuses to allow Nola to see her after an incident at Raglan’s institute.
 Someone, presumably Nola, has bitten and bruised the girl.
-Further incidents prove that the culprit is not Candice’s mother, rather mutated children asexually birthed from her.
+Further incidents prove that the culprit is not Candice’s mother, but rather mutated children asexually birthed from her.
 Hideous, reactionary creatures recalling something like the murderous dwarf in Nicolas Roeg’s Don’t Look Now, the eponymous Brood serve as vessels to their mother’s unconscious emotions.
-When Nola resents or feels hatred toward someone, her Brood act out her unconscious desires to harm them.
+When Nola resents or feels hatred toward someone, her Brood act out her unconscious desire to harm them.
 Raglan knows of their existence and keeps this secret locked away, along with their mother.
-Frank soon discovers the horrible truth, and to protect Candice, his confrontation of Nola requires that he kill her, less her psychoplasmic children act out some resentment for his daughter.
+Frank soon discovers the horrible truth, and to protect Candice, his confrontation with Nola requires that he kill her, lest her psychoplasmic children act out some resentment toward his daughter.

 While fighting with his ex-wife for the custody of his daughter Cassandra, Cronenberg conceived the film’s scenario.
 He had since remarried, sharing custody of the child with his ex, whom he considered unstable.
 She announced plans to relocate with the child from their Canadian home to California, where she planned to live with some “nice people”.
 Cronenberg refused to let this happen and removed his daughter from school the same day, later filing a court order that prevented his ex from leaving with the child as planned.
 Enraged, his ex left on her own and never returned.
 When charged with writing a new script to follow Rabid, his profitable exploitation of venereal horror from 1977, the result was not what he had planned.
 Victor Solnicki and Dick Schouten, producers from Vision 4, and executive producer Pierre David, assigned Cronenberg to write “The Sensitives”, an idea that would eventually become Cronenberg’s head-exploding Scanners.
 But when he sat down at his typewriter, it was as though The Brood’s eventual tagline “the ultimate experience of inner terror” came pouring out.